 The reason it gets engineers twitchy is that this is the vector for a lot of managerspeak getting injected into DevOps.
 This is where you start hearing things like muda, mura, muri.
 Or kaizen (is that a Japanese hazing ritual?) and observe-plan-do-check-act.
-All of this comes from what was learned in the 20th century about effective manufacturing plant management, and about empowering the workers to improve the way they do their own work.
+All of this comes from what was learned in the 20th century about effective manufacturing plant management and empowering the workers to improve the way they do their own work.

 The thing is, for all of the Lean and Agile managerspeak and hand-wavy pictures of value streams and the like, the principles and practices behind the buzzwords actually work.
 My colleagues on the Inception team sometimes like to mock me if I use too many of these managerspeak terms in our conversations about how to foment a healthy DevOps culture in Red Hat IT.
 The challenge here, and the opportunity, is to embrace the really great teachings of gurus like Goldratt, Ohno, Deming, etc. and digest them into the common parlance of the Sysadmin or Software Developer.